martafillol/martafillol/README.md

 ### 🚀 Data Science & Analytics | AdTech

-I'm a data-driven problem solver with a background in **programmatic advertising and digital marketing**, now transitioning into **data engineering & analytics**.
+I'm a data-driven problem solver with a background in **programmatic advertising and digital marketing**, now transitioning into data engineering & analytics.
 My journey started with optimizing media campaigns, but I soon became fascinated with the **backend of data—how it's collected, structured, and used to drive impact**.

 ---